Lancaster Avenue Pedestrian Bridge & Pike Garage

 Villanova University | Villanova, Pennsylvania

-The bridge is a physical and symbolic connector for the campus, linking the residences of the south campus and the new development to the main campus on the north side of heavily-trafficked Lancaster Avenue.
-Planning and approvals for the bridge required a complex years-long process involving multiple agencies, including Radnor Township, Delaware County, the Pennsylvania Department of Transportation (PennDOT), and the Southeastern Pennsylvania Transit Authority (SEPTA).
-The structure starts at an existing SEPTA pedestrian overpass and runs for 580 feet on axis with the university’s iconic St. Thomas Church before ending at-grade at a new plaza in front of the church.
-The use of arched openings, fieldstone, and decorative concrete also form a strong aesthetic connection to rest of the campus.
+The team’s design for the bridge created a physical and symbolic connector for the campus, linking The Commons student housing and an adjacent local rail station with the main campus on the north side of Lancaster Avenue.
+The bridge starts at an existing SEPTA pedestrian overpass and runs for 580 feet on an axis with the university’s iconic St. Thomas Church before ending, at-grade, at a new plaza in front of the church.

 Size: 330,000 sf (garage) 600 lf (bridge)